top of page

 Flower Arrangement 4

-Summer of 2024 Lineup
+Summer of 2025 Lineup

-July 3: Fred Martin and Kevin Arthur
+July 2: Fred Martin and Kevin Arthur

 Fred Martin, and Kevin Arthur are two well-known names in Island music circles.
 Both musicians have entertained individually and with numerous groups across the province.
 They come together for Concerts in the Garden to delight audiences with the singing of Maritime and Traditional music.

-July 31: The Proud Islanders
+July 9: The Proude Islanders

 This dynamic vocal duo of Ron Holley and Sandra McLure will not only evoke musical memories but will also get your toes a tapping and your body swaying as they perform chart busting hits from the past and more recent years.

-August 21: Not All There
+August 20: Not All There

 Another summer of beautiful music presented under the tree canopy of Wyatt Heritage Properties draws to a close.